Tantre Farm CSA Newsletter

 salt and pepper to taste

 Grate vegetables into a bowl.
 Chop onion, if desired, and add to bowl.
 Toast sesame or sunflower seeds.
 Add when cooled.
 Add olive oil and lemon juice as a salad dressing to suit your taste.
 Be careful of too much liquid.
 The tartness of the lemon should be prominent.
 Serve immediately or marinate for a few hours in the refrigerator.
-Variations: Add shredded cauliflower, radishes, Brussels sprouts, chopped parsley, etc.
+Variations: Add shredded cauliflower, daikon radish, Brussels sprouts, chopped parsley, etc.

 ROASTED BRUSSELS SPROUTS AND CAULIFLOWER WITH ORANGE (from Bon Appetit, December 2004)